Austrian count cleared of arms deal money laundering

 He had testified of his beginnings trading game, poultry and snails from his inherited estate in southeastern Austria, now a successful hunting lodge.

-It was not until his cousin married Tim Landon - a former British secret agent known as the White Sultan who once organised a coup in Oman - that the down-at-heel aristocrat began to see fortune smile on him.
+It was not until his cousin married Tim Landon - a BAE executive and former British secret agent known as the White Sultan who once organised a coup in Oman - that the down-at-heel aristocrat began to see fortune smile on him.

 Landon, who died five years ago, introduced him to BAE, which hired the count to advise on why it had lost out on a fighter jet deal in Austria.
 It eventually broadened his remit to include a potentially vast new market in the former communist countries of eastern Europe that opened after 1990.